 How much can I borrow?

 The amount you can borrow with a secured home improvement loan depends on how much equity you have in your property and your credit history.
-These loans often allow homeowners to borrow anywhere from £10,000 to £1m or more.
-It’s a good idea to use a homeowner loan calculator to get an estimate based on your specific situation.
+These loans often allow homeowners to borrow anywhere from £10,000 to £1 million or more.
+If you’re unsure how to get a home improvement loan or how much you might qualify for, it’s a good idea to use a homeowner loan calculator to get an estimate based on your specific situation.

 What are the pros and cons of secured home improvement loans?